 The range of *who* I see is wide:

-People who feel lonely.
+People who feel lonely or unseen.

 People who want support getting the kind of relationships that they crave.